UN: Yemen programs fighting virus might stop by end of June

 “But money alone is not enough,” Egeland added.
 “These pledges are worth little if people are still fleeing from bombs and crossfire and their hospitals attacked.”

 Since April, authorities in areas controlled by Yemen’s internationally recognized government have reported around 400 coronavirus cases, including 87 deaths.
-The Iran-backed rebel Houthis, who control most of the country’s north including the capital of Sanaa, have declared only four cases, including one death.
+The Iran-backed rebel Houthis have declared only four cases, including one death.

 The World Health Organization believes that there is significant underestimation of the outbreak, which could further hinder efforts to get supplies into Yemen needed to contain the virus.